Ten times yesterday. Eleven the day before. And it starts again today.

 Read the full clinical comparison of every alternative →

 Set Up Their Voice Companion30-day money-back guarantee.
-AI-guided onboarding included.
+Guided onboarding included.
 Cancel anytime.

 Here is what nobody tells you about loving someone with dementia, and what memory care professionals have quietly known for a very long time.

-Sources: UCLA Health · teleCalm · Fisher et al. 2011 · Alzheimer's Association Facts and Figures 2024 · Possin et al., JAMA Internal Medicine 2019.
+Sources: UCLA Health · teleCalm · Fisher et al. 2011 · Alzheimer's Association 2025 Facts and Figures report · Possin et al., JAMA Internal Medicine 2019.

 KindredMind responds with your voice, your guidance, and the context only you would know.